 Belle Shayer, Emeritus

-Belle Shayer turned from breast cancer patient to breast cancer advocate after her second bout with breast cancer in 1988.
-She is a founder of BCA, was the organization’s first treasurer, and has served on the board of the National Breast Cancer Coalition.
-Belle is an active member of BCA’s Speakers’ Bureau, and currently serves as well on the Board of the State of California Women’s Health Council.
+Belle Shayer turned from breast cancer patient to breast cancer advocate after her second bout with the disease in 1988.
+She is a founder of BCAction, was the organization’s first treasurer, and has served on the Board of the National Breast Cancer Coalition.
+Belle is an active member of BCAction’s Speakers’ Bureau, and currently serves as well on the Board of the State of California Women’s Health Council.
 Belle is self-employed as a bookkeeper/accountant and private conservator.